codeinaire/nmmFrontEnd/notesReact.md

 I read a [good post on SO security](https://security.stackexchange.com/questions/8596/https-security-should-password-be-hashed-server-side-or-client-side) about the pointlessness in hashing client side.
 Basically, it is done if the server may be perceived as dangerous.
 A HTTPS tunnel is basically enough to secure from a MITM attack.

+### Javascript spread syntax

+- `...` - this will make an iterable such an array or string and break it apart to its iterable elements when entered as argument in of function call or an object can be expanded into another object, such as when using `Object.clone()`.

 # PROBLEMS

 ### Babel-eslint - I was having a `type undefined error`, it  was solved by [this](https://github.com/eslint/eslint/issues/9767).
 Basically just `$ npm i babel-eslint@8.1.1`.